Bail for Indian activist Disha Ravi in farmers' 'toolkit' case | DW | 23.02.2021

 The government of Prime Minister Narendra Modi says the laws are needed to modernize India's farming sector.

-The protests escalated on January 26, India's Republic Day, when farmers on tractors broke through police barricades and stormed the capital's Red Fort.
+The protests have been largely peaceful, but escalated on January 26, India's Republic Day, when farmers on tractors broke through police barricades and stormed the capital's Red Fort.

 nm/msh (Reuters, AP)